Academy ›

 Why this matters

 Most beginners pick products by total order count or by what they saw "blow up" on TikTok last month.
 Both metrics are lagging indicators.
 Velocity is the leading indicator.
 The operator who builds a habit of always checking velocity before total orders is the operator who keeps catching winners while everyone else keeps catching wakes.
+The Trends page views (Today, Week) are the specific tools that make this habit mechanical — check Today for breakouts, use Week for research, and the velocity sparklines tell the story before you read a single number.

 A vegetable spiralizer caught at Day 8 — and missed at Day 38

 Operator A entered Day 8.
 Daily orders had climbed 340 → 720 → 1,580 → 3,200 over the prior 4 days.
 Six suppliers carried the SKU, two were running sample orders.
 Three Meta advertisers had launched.
-CPMs in the kitchen category sat at A
+CPMs in the kitchen category sat at